alxblzd/alxblzd.github.io/_posts/2024-07-15-proj-raspberrypi-ina226-sensor.md

 Since I didn’t have the right SMD resistors, I improvised with a basic resistor, as you can see in the second picture.
 It doesn’t look great, but it works

-I will add all the exact calculation If I can find it back, for the moment here is the datasheet, page "7", "OUTPUT VOLTAGE PROGRAMMING"
+You can find the exact calculation in the datasheet, page "7", "OUTPUT VOLTAGE PROGRAMMING"

 link :